idigitopia/PyTorch365/README.md

 (Outline of Motivations for the trajectory so chosen.
 All Comments and Suggestions are most Welcome).
 - Tutorials are meant to be the first place to start on any repo.
 Better understand how the tutorials/documentation is generated beforehand.
 PyTorch uses sphinx-gallery for its tutorials.
 Hence: (Step 1 - Explore Sphinx Gallery)
+- With frmeworks like JAX getting more popular, it is interesting to understand how jit scirpting works with PyTorch.